infiniflow/ragflow/api/python_api_reference.md

 #### page

-Specifies the page on which the records will be displayed.
+Specifies the page on which the chat assistants will be displayed.
 Defaults to `1`.

 #### page_size

-The number of records on each page.
+The number of chat assistants on each page.
 Defaults to `1024`.

 #### order_by